borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros — Assignment/README.md

   }
 ```

-For the flag however, the horizontal coordinate is incremented by half.
-This to have the flag centered in the pole.
+For the flag however, the horizontal coordinate is incremented by half, to have the flag centered in the pole.

 ```lua
 local pole =